dnybz/skui-ng/README.md

 # Components

-SkUI is subdivided in several modules which can depend on other modules but shouldn't become a dependency mess:
+SkUI-Ng is subdivided in several modules which can depend on other modules but shouldn't become a dependency mess:

  * Core: basic functionality, including signals, properties, strings, paths, application, os abstraction...
  * CSS: CSS parser built on top of Boost.Spirit X3.